-If you are looking for a pet that has a low chance of causing allergic reactions, then your solution should be a hypoallergenic pet or one without hair at all.
-But what if you want to cuddle up with a little ball of fluff, which mammals are allergy-friendly?
-While the ferret is not hypoallergenic, it is a low-shedding animal.
+If you are looking for a pet that has a low chance of causing allergic reactions, you might have ventured into the world of “hypoallergenic” pets.
+But if you want to cuddle up with a little ball of fluff, which mammals are allergy-friendly?
+While the ferret is not hypoallergenic, they are a low-shedding animal.
 This small, mischievous, and funny mustelid will turn your life upside down.
 Let’s learn more about ferrets and what to expect when it comes to their beautiful coat and your allergies.

 Every pet is a living being that can cause an allergic reaction in a person.
 It is impossible to find a pet you can be 100% sure won’t cause a reaction in any human.
-But, what we can do is separate animals that are less likely to cause allergies—manifesting as minimal or mild reactions.
-Those pets that are considered truly hypoallergenic have no fur at all, like reptiles and fish.
-But, if your heart is set on a furry friend, then a ferret may be a good compromise.
+But what we can do is separate animals that are less likely to cause allergies, only manifesting as minimal or mild reactions.
+Those pets that are sometimes considered truly hypoallergenic have no fur or dander at all, like reptiles and fish (that said, they can cause allergic reactions in certain circumstances).
+But if your heart is set on a furry friend, then a ferret may be a good candidate if you’re not allergic to their fur, saliva, feces, urine, or dander.

 What About Pet Hair Causes Allergies?

 Ferrets belong to the category of pets that don’t shed a lot.
-Their seasonal shedding happens only twice a year and it lasts a couple of weeks.
-So, the amount of fur and dandruff they shed is much less than pets that shed throughout the entire year.
+Their seasonal shedding happens only twice a year and lasts a couple of weeks.
+So, the amount of fur that they shed is much less than pets that shed throughout the entire year.

 How to Recognize an Allergy to Ferrets